Zaberahmed/mono-deno/README.md

-# Deno Monorepo Template with tRPC, React, Vite, and TanStack Query
+# Deno Monorepo Template with tRPC, React, Vite, TanStack Query, and Shadcn UI

 A full-stack monorepo template built with Deno for both frontend and backend, featuring modern tools and type-safe API communication between client and server.